 So, now that we’ve explained in detail what screen sharing is and the various uses to which it can be put, it’s time to take a look at some of the top screen sharing tools which are available.

 As with any app or program, it’s important to do some research before you decide which one to use.
-After all, you need to have a clearer idea of what each app can do for you, the various functions it can perform, and its pricing.
-This will help you work out whether it’s right for your particular needs, whether at work or at home.
+After all, it would help if you had a clearer idea of what each app can do for you, the various functions it can perform, and its pricing.
+This will help you work out whether it’s right for your particular needs, whether at work or home.

 Here are some of the best screen sharing software options:

 RingCentral’s desktop app brings together everything you need to boost your team’s productivity and stay connected in one place.
 It allows you to send messages, manage tasks, share files, hold HD video conversations and meetings, and make phone calls with its built-in phone system.
 It also offers screen sharing capabilities, allowing you to share the contents of your desktop with colleagues as and when you need to.

 Free apps typically impose quite stringent limits on the length of time for which you can share your screen with others (usually an hour or less), and the number of participants involved.
 The trouble with this is that video conferences can go on for a long time, and with remote working on the rise, the number of participants in these virtual meetings is also on the increase.
 This is why a lot of apps are proving inadequate.